 Computing at West Didsbury CE

-Intent- Our curriculum is designed so that children will a receive a high-quality computing education which equips them to use computational thinking and creativity to understand and change the world.
+Intent- Our curriculum is designed so that children will receive a high-quality computing education which equips them to use computational thinking and creativity to understand and change the world.
 We believe that it is an essential part of the curriculum at West Didsbury.
-Computing is part of our daily lives within schools can therefore provide a wealth of learning opportunities and transferrable skills explicitly within the Computing lesson and across other curriculum subjects.
-Through the study of Computing, children will be able to develop a wide range of fundamental skills, knowledge and understanding that will actually equip them to navigate the digital world safely.
+Computing is part of our daily life within school and can therefore provide a wealth of learning opportunities and transferrable skills.
+These skills are taught explicitly within the Computing lesson and are revisited and consolidated across other curriculum subjects.
+Through the study of Computing, children will be able to develop a wide range of fundamental skills, knowledge and understanding that will actually equip them to safely navigate the digital world.